Subspecialities in Obstetrics and Gynecology

 Hospitalist Fellowship Program

-NYU Winthrop Hospital established a unique one-year OB/GYN Hospitalist Fellowship program in 2013.
+NYU Winthrop Hospital established a unique one-year Obstetrics and Gynecology Hospitalist Fellowship program in 2013.
 This was the first program of its kind and to date, five Hospitalist Fellowship programs in the U.S. followed our lead in developing this subspecialty training program.
-The Department of OB/GYN at NYU Winthrop Hospital had already established a successful OB/GYN Hospitalist Program in 2011 under the directorship of Joseph Cioffi, MD.
+The Department of Obstetrics and Gynecology at NYU Winthrop Hospital had already established a successful Obstetrics and Gynecology Hospitalist Program in 2011 under the directorship of Joseph Cioffi, MD.
 The program provides the fellow with the experience of managing daily obstetric and gynecologic conditions and emergencies, working closely with the residents and staff, and working as a safety officer for Labor & Delivery.

 Minimally Invasive Fellowship Program